EdenWuyifan/Fall-2023-CS-GY6903-CS-UY4783-Project-1/README.md

+# General Usage

+The cryptanalysis program in written in C++, on the file `main.cpp`.
+You need to install `make` to execute the following commands:

+- `make run ARGS="ciphertext"` will run cryptanalysis on the given ciphertext
+- `make build` will build the cryptanalysis program at `build/main`

 # `enc.py`

 This is a simple python program you can play around with to get a feel for how encryption works.